sinhatushar/B.Tech_Project-Yolo-2-3/Keras-yolo2/README.md

 # YOLOv2 in Keras

+{
-[See Ipython-training folder for ipython notebooks containing training and detection on sentences.]
+    See Ipython-training folder for ipython notebooks containing traning and detection Also, the trained weights can be downloaded from :
+    Trained weights for 416x416 : https://drive.google.com/open?id=1j_qfREngdZJl85mjf4y74vxUTxU6gUEW
+    Trained weights for 64x320 : https://drive.google.com/drive/folders/1WyuWaIipkLfGPc2Pks9ndg7DAMfEQMGX
+}

 ### 0. Requirement